your life story do you trust the almighty author

 The almighty author writes all the events in your life story.

 I recently listened to a podcast on recent scandals at my alma mater.
 Gangster Capitalism Season 3 shares information they collected on Liberty University and Jerry Falwell Jr. The more I listened, the more I wondered why God would allow such awful events to continue.
 It is hard to imagine that God could use horrific situations for good.
 However, as I wondered how these events affected my life story and even more the life stories of those directly involved, I listened to a sermon on Acts 8-9.
-As I listened, God revealed a few important ideas in this scripture that can be applied to our life stories.
+As I listened, God revealed a few essential ideas in this scripture that can be applied to our life stories.

 Your life story includes injustices.